Pi-0r-Tau/Epilepsy-Active-protection-Extension-/README.md

 - ~~If video starts with flashing lights above threshold delay for blackout~~
 - Nested if loops need to be refactored.
 - User updated settings are only working on browser refresh
+- Autoplay of YT videos sometimes blocked other times not

 ## Progress
 - Works with Youtube
 - Testing edge cases before committing